Blog/Hexarelin Dosage Guide: Protocols

 Timing, Administration, and Practical Tips

 When to inject: On an empty stomach.
-Wait at least 1 hour before eating after injection, or inject at least 3 hours after your last meal.
+Wait at least 1 hour before eating after your injection, or inject at least 3 hours after your last meal.
 Glucose and free fatty acids suppress GH release.
-Hexarelin is more resistant to this blunting effect than GHRH, but fasting still optimizes the response.
+Hexarelin is more resistant to this blunting effect than GHRH, but fasting still optimizes your response.

 For the complete injection technique, see peptide injections guide.